Zhichen6/zhichen6.github.io/_pages/openings.md

 ## Fully Funded Ph.D.
 Students — Spring or Fall 2027

-Includes a very competitive stipend and full tuition waiver.
+The position includes a very competitive stipend and a full tuition waiver.

 #### Qualifications